 Social Desirability Response Scale(SDRS)

-The SDRS (Marlowe & Crowne, 1960) was used to determine if social desirability was significantly related to one’s tendency to fake knowledge.
+The SDRS (Marlowe & Crowne, 1960) was used to determine if social desirability was significantly related to one’s tendency to overclaiming knowledge.
 The SDRS assessment consisted of 33 true or false questions that indicated participants’ tendency to respond in a manner viewed as socially palatable.
 Examples of these questions include: “no matter who I’m talking to, I’m always a good listener,” and “I never resent being asked to return a favor”.

 Procedure